geckooooo/absclock/README.md

 `YYYY:MM:DD:HH:MM`

-#### Dot Notation
+#### Wildcards

-If you want to indicate units to leave explicitly unspecified or that can be ignored, you can use the dot notation:
+Dots (`.`) can be used as wildcards for individual fields.
+If you want to indicate units to leave explicitly unspecified or that can be ignored, you can use the dot notation like this:

-`E:O:R:P:C:A:YYYY:.:DD:HH:.:.:.:.`
+`E:O:R:P:C:A:YYYY:.:.:HH:.:.:.:.`

-Setting a field to `.` (as above) explicitly states "don't worry about this value."
-In this example, this use of dot notation could express an absolute time for an event that occurs at a specific hour every day.
+Setting a field to `.` (as above) explicitly states "can be any legal value" In this example, this use of dot notation could express an absolute time for an event that occurs at a specific hour every day for a specific year.

+#### Durations

+Durations can be expressed with dashes ('-') between two values in a field.
+For example:

+`E:O:R:P:C:A:2025:12:25:16-21`

+This expresses an event happening on Chrismas 2025 at 4-9pm (perhaps Christmas dinner).

 ### More Absolute Time Examples